Early Adopters of AI Have Achieved 20x Returns and More

-t is common knowledge today that investing in safety delivers outsized returns for businesses in high-risk industries.
-The American aluminum giant Alcoa famously quintupled its revenues between 1987 and 2000 by making data-driven safety reforms its ‘keystone’ priority.
-Researchers found that a stock portfolio rebalanced annually for companies with the highest-ranking safety performance achieved more than 300% returns between 2001 and 2016, compared to the S&P 500’s 105% return over the same period.
-A 2002 report from the Occupational Safety and Health Administration (OSHA) claimed that every $1 invested in workplace safety returns an average of $4 to $6.
+nvesting in safety delivers outsized returns for high-risk industries.
+The aluminum giant Alcoa quintupled its revenues by making data-driven safety its ‘keystone’ priority.
+A stock portfolio of companies with the best safety performance achieved triple the S&P 500's returns from 2001 and 2016.
+OSHA claims that every $1 invested in workplace safety returns an average of $5.
 But these figures may be obsolete and out-of-date: early adopters of Voxel video intelligence analytics have generated a 2,000% annual return on their investment in safety.
 When compared to traditional safety interventions, artificial intelligence achieves superior outcomes at a faster pace and a fraction of the cost.

-A typical investment in workplace safety involves hiring a consultant to perform a safety audit and implementing their recommendations on an ad-hoc basis.
+In a typical safety program, an EHS consultant does an audit and a site manager implements their recommendations.
 This intervention is usually reactive: it begins after an adverse event has already taken place.
-Although audits are important, a reactive approach produces inconsistent and short-lived results.
-A human observer walking around a worksite for a few days with a tablet or clipboard cannot make a holistic evaluation of safety practices.
-Most EHS programs rely on generic rules and guidelines that don’t address the day-to-day idiosyncrasies of specific worksites.
-Even when an EHS consultant accurately identifies the core systemic issues in your safety protocols, an occasional training seminar is unlikely to produce lasting behavioral change in your employees.
-After the “novelty” of a safety intervention has worn off, behaviors tend to revert to the mean—then, the cycle starts over again.
+Reactive safety produces inconsistent and short-lived results.
+A human observer walking around for a few days with a clipboard cannot make a holistic evaluation of your environment.
+Most EHS programs rely on generic guidelines that don’t address the day-to-day specifics of each worksite.
+And an occasional training seminar is unlikely to produce lasting behavioral change in your employees.
+After the “novelty” of a safety intervention has worn off, the cycle starts over again.

 Voxel flags high-risk behavior in real-time to create regular, teachable moments for your team.
 A 2021 survey showed that using site-specific videos doubled employees’ self-reported engagement with their safety training.